JetBrains/kotlin-web-site/docs/topics/data-science-overview.md

 * [Tablesaw](https://github.com/jtablesaw/tablesaw) - a Java dataframe.
 It includes a visualization library based on Plot.ly

-If this list doesn’t cover your needs, you can find more options in the **[Kotlin Machine Learning Demos](https://github.com/thomasnield/kotlin-machine-learning-demos)** GitHub repository with showcases from Thomas Nield.
+If this list doesn't cover your needs, you can find more options in the **[Kotlin Machine Learning Demos](https://github.com/thomasnield/kotlin-machine-learning-demos)** GitHub repository with showcases from Thomas Nield.